Housing: An Integral Part of Your Study Abroad Experience

 Part of living and studying in Stockholm means that, just as the Swedes do, you commute by bus or train – or a combination of the two!
 Whether it be to get to classes at DIS, Field Studies, Study Tour departures, or extracurricular activities, you can expect that commuting will be a part of your daily life.

 Unless otherwise advised by your home institution, you have several housing options to choose from at DIS Stockholm.
 All options ensure that you live with English speakers.
 You are encouraged to maximize your exposure to Swedish culture and language during the semester, no matter what your housing preference.

 Read the options carefully to rank them wisely for your Housing Application:

 DIS Housing Policies – Guaranteed Housing

-DIS guarantees housing to all students who request, and pay for, DIS-arranged housing.
+DIS guarantees housing to all students who request DIS-arranged housing.
 Additionally, DIS works hard to ensure that you have a wonderful and hospitable stay in your housing.

 Applying for DIS Housing

 DIS puts a lot of effort in making the right housing match for you.
 This is why it is extremely important that you provide correct and detailed information on the Housing Application form.
-The deadline for requesting DIS housing is approximately one month before the term’s official arrival day.
+The deadline for requesting DIS housing is approximately 1.5-2 months before the term’s official Arrival Day.
 See details about applying to housing on each option’s page.

 What Each Housing Option Provides